Corrigibility Transformation: Constructing Goals That Accept Updates: Appendix A: Proofs

-where $T = \min\{n\in \mathcal{N}|\tau(s^{(n+1)}) \ne 0\}$.\\ This necessarily occurs because $\pi^{*'}(s_{G_C})$ and $\pi^{*'}(s_{G})$ take the same base actions, and so by Condition \ref{condition1} have the same transition probabilities when no proper signals are sent.
-Therefore, the expected discounted value under $G$ of histories that terminate when a proper signal is sent must be the same under both policies, because they induce the same distribution over histories up to the final state.
+This necessarily occurs because $\pi^{*'}(s_{G_C})$ and $\pi^{*'}(s_{G})$ take the same base actions, and so by Condition \ref{condition1} have the same transition probabilities when no updates are sent through designated channels.
+Therefore, the expected discounted value under $G$ of histories that terminate when an update is sent must be the same under both policies, because they induce the same distribution over histories up to the final state.
 The final state differs only in the goal, which does not affect a basic $G$. \end{proof} \begin{corollary} The statement of Theorem \ref{theorem1} also applies to Partially Observable Markov Decision Processes (POMDPs) where the goal is fully observable to the agent \end{corollary} \begin{proof} A POMDP can be represented as an MDP, with the agent's beliefs about the non-goal environment being part of the state.
-Theorem \ref{theorem1} then applies to this MDP. \end{proof} \begin{theorem} For every basic goal $G$, the recursive corrigibility transformation constructs a goal $G_{RC}$ that is recursively corrigible and where under Condition \ref{condition1}, we have that for any $\pi^*$, $\pi^{*'}_{G_{RC}}(a_1|s) = \pi^*_{G_P}(a_0|s) + \pi^*_{G_P}(a_1|s)$ is an optimal policy for $G_C$ and when $\pi^{*'}_{-G_{RC}} = \pi^*_{-G_{RC}}$
+Theorem \ref{theorem1} then applies to this MDP. \end{proof}

+\begin{proposition} For every basic goal $G$, the corrigibility transformation constructs a goal $G_C$ that is interruptible. \end{proposition}

+\begin{proof} This proof is very similar in structure to the proof of Theorem \ref{theorem1}.
+For any $s^{(0)}_{G_C} \in \mathcal{S}_{G_C} $, we have the set